What is Estate Planning?

 Who Needs Estate Planning?

-When is Best Time to Plan Your Estate?
+When is the Best Time to Plan Your Estate?

-- While the scenario is not exactly realistic to everyone, you'll find it a great opportunity to start your estate planning, when you first have children.
+- While the scenario is not exactly realistic to everyone, you will find it a great opportunity to start your estate planning, when you first have children.

 - This is also true for a recent home purchase, because you want to make sure your spouse is not left with a massive amount of debt, if there are any complication on your end.

 - A good rule of thumb to follow is that once you hit your 30's, it is definitely time to plan out your estate.

 How to Plan Your Estate?

 Many people are unsure about how to accurately plan their estate and this is actually one of the major deterrents of estate planning.
 Luckily, if you start in your 30's, the process is not difficult.
 This is due to the fact that you won't have too many assets to worry about; so, major tax strategies are not exactly in the play yet.

 Setting it and forgetting it may sound like a fairly good and easy idea, but you should avoid this at all costs, when it comes to planning your will and estate.
 As you get older, you'll notice that things will start to change in your life.
 These changes can lead to good or bad things, but at the end of the day, you should be making adjustments to your will and estate planning strategy, whenever a major life change happens.